kshitijprakash1717-jpg/Emotion_Analysis/README.md

 - TensorFlow import or large memory usage: consider installing `tensorflow` (GPU) or ensuring adequate RAM; `tensorflow-cpu` is in `requirements.txt` but can still use significant memory.
 - Mismatch between tokenizer and model → retrain or use the tokenizer used during training.

-## Development & contributions

-The project is small and self-contained.
-Main extension points:

-- Replace or retrain the model (update `Artifacts/`, keep paths or change `main.py`)
-- Add authentication or rate-limiting to the API
-- Improve preprocessing or extend the label set

-Please open issues or PRs if you want to contribute.

 ## Dependencies